Dennis Adams

 Professor

-Adams has taught at numerous institutions including: Parsons School of Design, New York; Ecole Nationale Supérieure des Beaux-Arts, Paris; Rijksakademie van Beeldende Kunsten, Amsterdam; and the Akademie der Bildenden Künste, Munich.
-He regularly lectures, participates in conferences, and offers seminars at academic and cultural institutions around the world.
-From 1997 to 2001, he was Director of the Visual Arts Program and Professor in the School of Architecture at MIT.
-In 2001 he joined the faculty of The Cooper Union where he teaches 3-Dimensional Design, Sculpture, and the Public Art studio/seminar.
+Adams has taught at numerous institutions, including: Parsons School of Design, New York; Ecole Nationale Supérieure des Beaux-Arts, Paris; Rijksakademie van Beeldende Kunsten, Amsterdam; Akademie der Bildenden Künste, Munich; Malmö Art Academy, Sweden; the Bergen Academy of Art and Design in Norway; and the Metropolis Postgraduate Program in Architecture and Urban Culture in Barcelona.
+From 1997 to 2001, he was Director of the Visual Arts Program and Professor in the School of Architecture at MIT—before joining the School of Art faculty at The Cooper Union in 2001, where he currently teaches Three-Dimensional Design and Sculpture.

 Related News